madgicaltechdom/azure-update-management-with-tags/README.md

 # azure-vm-update-management-with-tags

-This repo is a set of Runbooks that allows you to schedule Azure Virtual Machines patching by simply applying the `POLICY_UPDATE` tag on machines.
+This repo is a set of Runbooks that allows you to schedule Azure Virtual Machines patching (update-management) by simply applying the `POLICY_UPDATE` tag on machines.

-## Features

-Shared Runbooks allows you to:
-* Patch **Azure Virtual Machines** with [Supported OS](https://docs.microsoft.com/en-us/azure/automation/update-management/operating-system-requirements#supported-operating-systems)
-* Patch in a multi-subscriptions context: the system-assigned managed identity must have **Contributor** role assigned on each subscription.
-* Perform several pre and post patching tasks:
-  * Pre scripts, before patching:
-    * [OPTIONAL] Snapshot VM OS disk
-    * [OPTIONAL] Start VM if it is stopped
-  * Post scripts, after patching:
-    * [OPTIONAL] Shutdown VM if it was started by pre-script.
-    * [OPTIONAL] Send a patching report email
-* Support Azure Arc Server
-  * Pre-scripts and post scripts are not supported for Azure Arc Servers
-    * You can schedule Azure Arc Servers restarts using `POLICY_RESTART` tag with Runbooks available in [this repo](https://github.com/madgicaltechdom/azure-vm-update-management-with-tags)
+Here is the syntax to follow for the POLICY_UPDATE tag:
+Examples:
+POLICY_UPDATE=Friday;10:00 PM;Never;*java*; will be patched every Friday, at 10:00 PM.
+Even if updates require reboot, the VM will not be rebooted.
+Packages containing java string will be excluded.

-## Runbooks description
+Runbooks description:
 There is a set of 5 Runbooks that must be deployed in the Automation Account:
 * **UM-ScheduleUpdatesWithVmsTags**: Must be scheduled (at least) daily.
 Searches for all machines with the `POLICY_UPDATE` tag and configures the Update Management schedules.
 * **UM-PreTasks**: Triggered before patching, it can perform several optional actions like OS disk snapshot, start VM if stopped, etc..